nishant51/djangoRFW_Intern_project/README.md

 # Django Backend Application

-This Django backend application provides API endpoints for managing tasks with basic CRUD operations.
+This Django backend application provides API endpoints for managing tasks with basic CRUD operations with jwt validation,error_Status and few unit test .

 ## Setup and Run Instructions